Goat’s Rue (Galega officinalis) is a very pretty plant, native to the Middle East.

 Do not use the fresh Goat's Rue plan as it is considered toxic.

-If you have diabetes or hypoglycaemia (low blood sugar), make sure to consult your healthcare professional before using Goat's Rue.
+If you have diabetes or hypoglycemia (low blood sugar), make sure to consult your healthcare professional before using Goat's Rue.
 Goats Rue lower your blood sugar levels and may interfere with your medication.